flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-07-20-offline-first-apps-event-sourcing/index.md

 }
 ```

-Instead working directly with this object, whenever we want to read or
+Instead of working directly with this object, whenever we want to read or
-udpate it, we would work with events that later will be reduced to become
+update it, we would work with events that later will be reduced to become
 that object.

 This is similar to how in banking software we don't write code that